haitran2000/haitran2000/README.md

 - 👋 Hi, I’m @haitran2000
-- 🌱 I was discharged from the army in January 2024.
 - 🌱 I am currently reviewing my knowledge and looking to improve my C# skills.